Snowshoeing, Husky, Ice fishing & Lunch

 Snowshoeing & Husky

-Snowshoeing trek in the realm of the moose along the Alta River.
+Snowshoeing trek in the realm of the moose along the banks of the Alta River.
 Forest, snow and tracks from animals like hares, foxes and moose.
-During this three-hour tour, we make a camp fire and brew tea/coffee/hot chocolate.
+We stop at a simple wilderness camp to brew tea/coffee/hot chocolate on an open fire.

 Snowshoeing trips